 You have to occasionally rotate out older hens and replace them with new.
 The Fall butcher season is an excellent time to put some stew hens in the freezer for those long winter days when you just want something good simmering that will fill you up.
 If you add some veggies to a stewing hen you have a complete meal for a whole family.
-With a whole chicken costing $8-$16 at the grocery store, a few stew hens in

 If your hens are still young enough to be laying decently, you can sell them to those that want to get started with chickens.
 Just remember that you need to ask less money for them than you would This saves you from having to butcher them and you can put the money you earn back into feeding and caring for your remaining flock.
 This helps make your flock more profitable overall for your family.